natekali/ShadowCL/README.md

 Now, you can make your own configuration to generate your Combolist !

+Upon completion of the script, a well-formatted Discord message will be delivered to you.

 ## Usage
 **ShadowCL** can be used to create **authentic-looking** fake **combolists**, this tool is fully **automatic**, allowing you to run **multiple instances** simultaneously.
 The possibilities are **limitless**, you can **easily** generate combolists of **varying lengths** from **differents countries**, including **France**, **United-Kingdom**, **Poland**, **Russia**, **China**, and **USA**.